stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## In progress

+I'm working on :

+* Managing CSS and Javscript optimizations.
+For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * New elements for the Wistiti plugin.
-* Improve existing elements to be more flexible.
+* Improving existing elements to be more flexible.
 * More theme options to avoid tedious overrides in theme child.
-* Improve SEO features.
+* Improving SEO features.
-* Develop and test Wistiti in the real world, using it on new adequate projects.
+* Developing and testing Wistiti in the real world, using it on new adequate projects.

-All suggestions are welcome !
+Web developers, all suggestions are welcome !

 ## Changelog